 Part 29.
 Habit Change…

-Want to start a gym routine, start by putting your workout cloths on around the house.
+Want to start a gym routine, start by putting your workout cloths and shoes on around the house.
 Then commit to going to the gym for 5 mins and leaving.
-Slowly build on that habit to reach your goals.
-Seems simply enough, I could do that!
+Slowly build on that habit to reach you reach all of you mini goals and create a habit you love.
+I also learned about habit pairing where maybe you save your favorite show for when you are walking on a walking pad.
+Pairing something you love with something you are learning to love.

 Then it hit me…omfg its SHAPING.
 Shaping in dog training is taking a goal behavior and breaking it up into tiny achievable pieces to get your dog to the goal behavior.
 This book just translated shaping into human behavior change.